matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

 returns 1.
 To run this code, you can either follow the all-in-one description, which uses Snakemake, or you can follow separate steps.

+### Simulating alignments

+If you want to simulate alignmnents for generating the training data, you can use the script `create_alisim_alignments.sh`, which uses IQ-TREE's alisim to simulate alignments ([http://www.iqtree.org/doc/AliSim](http://www.iqtree.org/doc/AliSim)).
+At the beginning of this script you can specify the number of alignments you want to simulate and the number of sequences as well as the sequence length.
+Additionally, you'll need to provide the path to a directory in which you want the alignment to be saved.

 ### All-in-one

 First, we need to specify where we store input data, where we want output data